triplebeta/azure-otel-automation/docs/AzureDeployment.md

 8. Run pipelines 4, 5 and 6.

-Now you are ready to start exploring the solution so as a next step go to [Getting started](docs/GettingStarted.md)
+Now you are ready to start exploring the solution using the [sample scenarios](../docs/SampleScenarios.md).